 While each state has different game laws, hunting over bait is illegal in all states.
-Hunters should always consult the game laws in any state they plan to hunt.
+Hunters should always consult the game laws in any state they plan to hunt with a hunting app.
 With my legal spiel out of the way, I need to add that some people are vehemently opposed to hunting whitetails with the aid of bait.
 However, for those interested in hunting a deer feeder, I have included some tips to use and a few pitfalls to avoid.

 First and foremost, killing a mature buck from a first-year feeder is pretty tricky.
 Most deer feeders resemble old moonshine stills more than vessels to feed wildlife.
 Because of that, it takes time for the deer herd to settle down around what is essentially a giant scarecrow.
 Now hunting an area that has been feeding deer with feeders for generations is a different ball game for a hunting group.
 However, slapping a deer feeder on the edge of the woods right before the season opener is not likely to produce many big bucks encounters right off the rip.